I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Castro, or Orton, or whoever he was continued to claim he was Sir Roger Tichborne throughout his 188-day perjury trial.
-His supporters continued to back him up; they had no choice, to accept he was a fraud meant losing whatever money they had put into his case.
+Castro, Orton, or whoever he was continued to claim he was Sir Roger Tichborne throughout his 188-day perjury trial.
+His supporters continued to back him up; they had no choice, to accept he was a fraud meant losing whatever money they had already put into his case.

 The claimant even started up what is called today a go-fund-me campaign.
 He took out newspaper ads declaring “I appeal to every British soul who is inspired by a love of justice and fair play, and is willing to defend the weak against the strong.”
 Support committees formed and raised money for his defence.

 The perjury trial had the same outcome for the claimant as the Chancery hearing, adding the bonus of a 14-year prison sentence with hard labour.

 On getting out of prison in 1884, Castro/Orton tried to make a living off his notoriety through music hall appearances.
 Apparently, he wasn’t very good at the gigs, and, anyway, the public appetite for things Tichborne had waned.